 - Call a heating repair service for anything beyond normal homeowner maintenance.
 If it’s not just a dusty air filter, that burning smell is telling you that your furnace has a problem.
 Call a pro if anything seems less than ideal, or if the smell comes back.

 Furnace Repair in Chicago’s North Shore

-For help in Chicago’s North Shore, you can call Glenbrook Heating & Air Conditioning at 847-729-0114 for furnace repair, troubleshooting, and service.
+For help in Chicago’s North Shore, you can call Glenbrook Heating & Air Conditioning at 847-729-0114 for furnace repair, troubleshooting, and HVAC service.
 Our technicians can quickly identify the cause of your furnace’s burning smell and make corrections so the furnace can run cleanly and safely again.

 This is to thank you for your quick installation of my new water heater.
 It means a lot to me.
 You and your dad should be commended for your prompt and business-like way of conducting your business.
 I made the initial call to Fred…- Betty H. (Glenview)

 Thank you so much for your prompt attention.- Marla S. (Glenview)

 Thank you for the beautiful job you did in the basement!
 I really appreciate the thoroughness and care by which you put the whole thing together!
 It is always a pleasure to do business with you and your dad.
 Please send regards to him.…- Terry B. (Glenview)

 Thank you very much for your fast response to my air conditioning problem.
 Brad was a genius—in a very short time he identified the problem, corrected it, and was on his way.
 I appreciate your service and fine work.- June K. (Glenview)

 Thanks for stopping over on Saturday to check by boiler during the deep freeze.
 You’re the best!- Monika

 Fred, Brad and Jill,